Who qualifies for AHF grant funding?

 - television and radio producers

-- state and local government agencies
+- local government agencies

 What types of projects does AHF fund?